HugoSchweke/QSproteome_protocol/README.md

 The matrix text file contains all information about each projected surface residue and their associated feature value.
 As the above figure shows, this text file is the direct input for the last step of the SURFMAP workflow as it is read to generate the 2D map projection.
 <br>
 <br>

-[Using a text file in a SURFMAP-specific matrix format as input](#from-a-surfmap-matrix-file) represents a special case that could be useful if the user wants to generate a 2D map from an internally pre-processed matrix, such as to normalize or average with other matrices.

 <details>
 <summary>Example of a table of contacts format (.txt)</summary>